Brovaky/Orion/docs.md

 Dropdown:Refresh(List<table>,true)
 ```

-The above boolean value "true" is whether or not the current buttons will be deleted.
+The above boolean v "true" is whether or not the current buttons will be deleted.
 ### Selecting a dropdown option
 ```lua
 Dropdown:Set("dropdown option")